TsangKwunHei/CPU-Architecture/README.md

 d.
 ALU via cpp ;
 - ADD, MINUS, AND, OR

-output : alu.v + testcase
+output : alu.cpp + testcase

 2 Be a better chip Acrhitect